tongx11/project2/piazza_submission.md

 ![alt text](https://github.com/cs155cctw/project2/blob/master/plots/visualize_V_averageV_all_generes.png)
 ![alt text](https://github.com/cs155cctw/project2/blob/master/plots/visualize_V_random10movies_drama.png)

-We find out that the movies on the right side of the plot (V[0]>0) are mostly art movies, for instance documentary and war movies; and the movies on the left side (V[0]<0) are commercial movies, such as action and comedy movies.
+We find out that the movies on the right side of the plot (V[0]>0) are mostly classy and sophisticated, for instance documentary and war movies; and the movies on the left side (V[0]<0) are commercial movies, such as action and comedy movies.

 For V[1], movies with V[1]>0 in general focus on serious topics, such as crime and documentary movies;